 The first U.S. vehicle to use R1234yf refrigerant was the 2013 Cadillac XTS.
 Cadillac also tried R1234yf in the Cadillac ATS, but stopped only one month into production because of A/C compressor noise and vibration issues.
 Early production ATS models were recalled and retrofitted back to R134a (which apparently works fine in an A/C system designed for R1234yf).

 For model year 2014, R1234yf is used in the Jeep Cherokee, Chrysler 300, Dodge Ram 1500, and Dodge Charger, Challenger and Dart.
 It will also be used in the 2015 Chrysler 200.

 Most auto makers are expected to have numerous R-1234yf applications by model year 2017 and beyond.
 Auto makers receive fuel economy credits for vehicles that are converted to R-1234yf, which helps them achieve the new higher Corporate Average Fuel Economy (CAFE) requirements.

-Here is a list of late model vehicles sold in North America that are using R1234yf refrigerant in their air conditioning systems:
+Here is a list of late model vehicles sold in North America in 2014 and 2015 that have R1234yf refrigerant in their air conditioning systems:

 BMW i3 Electric

 Kia Sorento, Optima & Cadenza